Banihal

-Banihal is a town and a notified area committee, near Ramban town in Ramban district in the Indian union territory of Jammu and Kashmir.
+Banihal is a town and a notified area committee, near Ramban town in Ramban district in the Indian union territory of Jammu and Kashmir in the disputed Kashmir region.
 It is a rural and hilly area with Kamirwah being one of the most prominent hills.
 It is located about 35 km away from Qazigund of Anantnag district on NH 44.
 However, the distance between Banihal and Qazigund is only 18 km by train on the new railway line which is much shorter than the road.
 The most common language spoken in the region is Kashmiri.

 Etymology

 "Banihal" means blizzard in the Kashmiri language.

 Another view regarding the origin of the name of the place is that the word 'Banihal' has actually been derived from two Kashmiri words viz 'bah' meaning twelve and 'nallhe' meaning a rivulet.
 Twelve rivulets signifying the various brooks flowing through the area and eventually joining the small local river called Nalla Bischlari.